-By the 1980s, some German discourse about western engagement with Brazilian music was also beginning to harden.
-This was partly a result of the emergence of “Weltmusik” (world music) as a commercially successful marketing category.
-It was also a result of the increasingly ideological freight that Berendt, in particular, was imposing upon Weltmusik.
+By the 1980s, some German discourse about Western engagement with Brazilian music was also beginning to harden.
+This was partly a result of the emergence of Weltmusik (world music) as a commercially successful marketing category.
+It was also a result of the increasingly ideological freight that Berendt, in particular, was imposing on Weltmusik.
 In the wake of a “New Age” conversion, he began to stress ideas of musical universalism.
-He produced Weltmusik summits that attempted to demonstrate a successful fusion of many different types of music and musicians, which culminated in one such summit at the 1985 Donaueschingen Musiktage, which gathered on one stage musicians from Europe, North America, India and, of course, Brazil!
-Concurrently, Berendt also published a controversial article on “Weltmusik,” where he not only stressed intercultural dialogue, but also universalism, and the idea of an unerringly harmonious communication between widely disparate musicians (Berendt 1985).
-Unlike his 1960s discourse about the bossa nova, with its labouring over “commercialisation,” Berendt’s 1980s “Weltmusik” discourse exhibited a curious blind spot for the way the global music industry capitalised on musical alterity.
-This provoked a sharp rebuke from leftist critics such as Stephan Voswinkel and Peter Niklas Wilson, who now called on precisely the example of the bossa nova to illustrate the western music industry’s neo-colonial plundering of the Third World (see e.g. Voswinkel 1985; Wilson 1987).
-In fact, the Weltmusik controversy re-entered the decades-old bossa nova debates.
-Yet if Berendt had, in the 1960s and 1970s, been able to draw a line—however vague or problematic—between commercial exploitation and artistic legitimacy, some of the more anxious critics of Weltmusik now saw it all as a First-World ripoff, and unfortunately seemed unable, or unwilling, to reserve a place for the possibility of intercultural dialogue.
-In the polarised terms of the discourse, there was no place for a differentiated position that combined both “celebratory” and “anxious” aspects.
-Stripped of their more extreme ideological overburden, however, there remains something quite valuable to these musical encounters—like that which occurred between the Dave Pike Set and the Gruppo Baiafro in 1972—which had their genesis in an interpretation of the bossa nova, and in an interest in musical cosmopolitanism spawned as a reaction to the experience of National Socialism.
-They sparked a contemplation of the nature of intercultural encounters, of cultural bounded-ness, as well as of the musical and ethical limits to such activities.
+He produced Weltmusik summits that attempted to demonstrate a successful fusion of many different types of music and musicians, which culminated in one such summit at the 1985 Donaueschingen Musiktage, which gathered on one stage musicians from Europe, North America, India, and, of course, Brazil.
+Concurrently, Berendt also published a controversial article on Weltmusik where he stressed not only intercultural dialogue but also universalism and the idea of an unerringly harmonious communication between widely disparate musicians.
+Unlike his 1960s discourse about the bossa nova, with its laboring over “commercialization,” Berendt’s 1980s Weltmusik discourse exhibited a curious blind spot for the way the global music industry capitalized on musical alterity.
+This provoked a sharp rebuke from leftist critics such as Stephan Voswinkel and Peter Niklas Wilson, who now called on precisely the example of the bossa nova to illustrate the Western music industry’s neocolonial plundering of the Third World.
+In fact, the Weltmusik controversy reentered the decades-old bossa nova debates.
+Yet if Berendt had, in the 1960s and 1970s, been able to draw a line (however vague or problematic) between commercial exploitation and artistic legitimacy, some of the more anxious critics of Weltmusik now saw it all as a First World ripoff and unfortunately seemed unable, or unwilling, to reserve a place for the possibility of intercultural dialogue.
+In the polarized terms of the discourse, there was no place for a differentiated position that combined both “celebratory” and “anxious” aspects.
+Stripped of their more extreme ideological overburden, however, there remains something quite valuable to these musical encounters, like that which occurred between the Dave Pike Set and the Gruppo Baiafro in 1972, which had their genesis in an interpretation of the bossa nova and in an interest in musical cosmopolitanism spawned as a reaction to the experience of National Socialism.
+They sparked a contemplation of the nature of intercultural encounters, of cultural boundedness, and of the musical and ethical limits to such activities.

-Texts cited
+References

-Adorno, Theodor, “Für und wider den Jazz,” in Merkur July (1953): 890-893.
+Adorno, Theodor.
+“Für und wider den Jazz.”
+Merkur (July 1953): 890–893.

-Anon, “Doldinger füllt Titelseiten,” in Jazz Podium July (1965): 175-176.
+Anonymous.
+“Doldinger füllt Titelseiten.”
+Jazz Podium (July 1965): 175–176.

-___, “Jazz aus Deutschland für Südamerika,” in Jazz Podium September (1968): 277.
+Anonymous.
+“Jazz aus Deutschland für Südamerika.”
+Jazz Podium (September 1968): 277.

-Bennett, David, “Postmodern Eclecticism and the World Music Debate: The Politics of the Kronos Quartet,” in Context: A Journal of Music Research 29, 30 (2005), 5-15.
+Bennett, David, “Postmodern Eclecticism and the World Music Debate: The Politics of the Kronos Quartet.”
+Context: A Journal of Music Research 29, 30 (2005): 5–15.

 Berendt, Joachim-Ernst.
 “Berendts September Jazz.”
 Twen (September 1966): 114–115.
-[Berendt 1966a]

 Berendt, Joachim-Ernst.
 Cover notes for Various musicians, Folklore e Bossa Nova do Brasil.
-[Berendt 1966b]

 Berendt, Joachim-Ernst.
 “Die Bossa Nova Story.”
 Twen (May 1963): 36–41.